Easy to Difficult Bible Trivia Quiz

 Answer C: King Abimelech.

-Abraham informed Abimelech that his wife was his sister.
+Abraham lied and told King Abimelech that his wife was his sister.

 He thought that Sarah's beauty would lead to his death.